 What Is Epoxy Resin?

-Epoxy resin are thermosetting polymers that have unique resistance and mechanical properties.
+Epoxy resin is thermosetting polymers that have unique resistance and mechanical properties.

 How Are Epoxy Resins Made?